dougstrouth/edgar/README.md

     *   `DB_FILE`: The absolute path for the DuckDB database file (e.g., `C:\path\to\data\edgar_analytics.duckdb`).
     *   `SEC_USER_AGENT`: A descriptive User-Agent for making requests to the SEC (e.g., `YourName YourOrg your.email@example.com`). **This is required by the SEC.**
     *   `FRED_API_KEY`: Your API key for the FRED service (optional, if using `gather-macro`).

+## Project Structure

+The project is organized into the following directories:

+*   `main.py`: The main orchestrator for running pipeline steps.
+*   `data_gathering/`: Scripts for fetching data from external sources (SEC, Yahoo Finance, FRED).
+*   `data_processing/`: Scripts for parsing, cleaning, and loading data into the database.
+*   `analysis/`: Scripts and notebooks for analyzing the data.
+*   `utils/`: Utility scripts for configuration, logging, and database connections.
+*   `scripts/`: Standalone scripts for tasks like cleanup.
+*   `logs/`: Directory for log files.
+*   `DATA_DICTIONARY.md`: A detailed description of all database tables, columns, and their relationships.

 ## Usage